 • Reduce insulin resistance and improve diabetes.

-• Spirulina decreases Th2.
+• Spirulina decreases Th2 dominance.

 So What Is the Issue With Chlorella/Spirulina and the Gut?